khemichew/khemichew/README.md

 ### Hi there 👋

-I am an incoming fourth-year Computing student at Imperial College London.
+I am an outgoing fourth-year Computing student at Imperial College London.

 - 🤔 I'm interested in scalable systems and program optimisation.
 - ⚙️ I have experience with: `.cpp`, `.py`, `.java`, `.kt`, `.c`, `.go`, `.rs`